Michael Moorcock: Fiction

 A new, final revision of almost Moorcock's entire oeuvre, with the exception of his literary novels Mother London, King of the City and the Pyat quartet, is issued by Gollancz and many of his titles are reprinted in the United States by Simon and Schuster and Titan and in France by Gallimard.
 Many novels and comics based on his work are being reprinted by Titan Books under the general title The Michael Moorcock Library, while in France a new adaptation of the Elric and Hawkmoon series has been translated into many languages, including English.
-In 2025 Mutter London was published in Germany by Carcosa Verlag.
+These have been translated world-wide.
+He also works in France with his partner Jean-Luc Fromental.
+In 2025, Mutter London was published in Germany by Carcosa Verlag.

 Elric of Melniboné and the Eternal Champion

 Moorcock's best-selling works have been the "Elric of Melniboné" stories.
-In these, Elric is a deliberate reversal of clichés found in fantasy adventure novels inspired by the works of J. R. R. Tolkien.
+In these, Elric is a deliberate reversal of perceived clichés found in fantasy adventure novels inspired by the works of J. R. R. Tolkien.

 Central to many of his seminal fantasy novels, including his Elric books, is the concept of an "Eternal Champion", who has multiple identities across alternate universes.
 This cosmology is called the "Multiverse" within his novels.
 The Multiverse deals with fundamental polarities, such as Law versus Chaos, and order versus entropy.

 Elric's success has overshadowed Moorcock's other works, though he has worked the Elric stories' themes into his other works (the "Hawkmoon" and "Corum" novels, for example).
 His Eternal Champion sequence has been collected in two different editions of omnibus volumes totaling 16 books (the U.S. edition was 15 volumes, while the British edition was 14 volumes, but due to various rights issues, the U.S. edition contained two volumes that were not included in the British edition, and the British edition likewise contained one volume that was not included in the U.S. edition) containing several books per volume, by Victor Gollancz in the UK and by White Wolf Publishing in the US.
 Several attempts to make an Elric film were made.
 Moorcock refused to resign the options, usually when they seemed to drift too far off course.
 In February 2019, BBC Studios announced they had secured the rights to the Runestaff series of fantasy novels, which feature Hawkmoon as their hero.